donkirkby/chess-kit/docs/new_rules.md

 These games are in early development or playtesting.
 The rules might get more filled out or change based on feedback from players.

-## Chess Words
+## Secret Chesswords
-A cooperative game for two, where you each need your partner to make certain captures.
-You can't just tell your partner where to move, though, you have to give a clue to a word that starts and ends with the same letters that the move starts and ends on.
+A cooperative game for two, where you each need your partner to make certain moves.
+You can't just tell your partner where to move, though.
+You have to give a clue to a word that starts and ends with the same letters that the move starts and ends on.

+To reduce the number of possible moves, I wanted to base it on a simplified version of chess.
+I chose Los Alamos chess, which is a set of rules used by the first computer chess program, when computers weren't powerful enough to play regular chess.

 ### Design Questions
 * How long can a clue be?